integeruser/jgltut/README.md

 Distribution
 ------------

 This project is released under MIT license.
-See [LICENSE.txt](https://github.com/rosickteam/OpenGL/blob/master/LICENSE.txt) for further information.
+See the [LICENSE](https://github.com/rosickteam/OpenGL/blob/master/LICENSE.txt) for further information.